Amjad50/FlareOn-2019-writeup/6 - bmphide/README.md

 What we can do, is to modify the binary in these locations and remove the calling of `A.calculateStack`.

-Using `dnSpy` hex editor to change values at these offsets. (using little_endian formats).
+Using `dnSpy` hex editor to change values at these offsets.

 ### Understanding `Init`